• Core earnings in line

 Our target price of S$3.51 is based on sum-of-parts valuation.
 We value SPH's core newspaper and magazine operations at S$1.43/share based on discounted cash flow model.
 SPH’s 70% stake in SPH REIT is valued based on our target price of S$0.99.
 These two parts are added to the estimated value of Seletar Mall, net cash and investments, to derive our TP.

-.
+Improvement in macroeconomic environment.
 SPH's advertising revenue is contingent on economic sentiment, and a turn for the better or worse could further impact its core advertising revenue.
 Key indicators include the general state of economy including GDP, interest rates and consumption spending, on which we currently hold a less positive view.
 We believe these will ultimately impact advertising spend and earnings negatively.
 Our view is premised on a declining adex, and thus an economic recovery with adex improvement will derail our negative view.
 (Read Report)

 1) Singapore Press Holdings - 4Q15: Media weakness offset by tight cost management and property; slight dividend cut by Credit Suisse Asia Pacific Research, published on 14 October 2015